Language Generation: Complexity Barriers and Implications for Learning: Introduction

 \section{Introduction}

-The study of language identification problems in the limit started in the 60s with the seminal work by Gold \cite{DBLP:journals/iandc/Gold67}.
-In a nutshell, a (finite or infinite) collection ${\cal L}$ of languages is said to be {\em identifiable in the limit} if there exists a learning algorithm that, given an infinite sequence of positive examples from some target language $L \in {\cal L}$, produces a sequence of hypotheses $H_1, H_2, \ldots$ from $\cal L$ such that, after finitely many steps, all subsequent hypotheses coincide exactly with $L$.
-Gold showed that even the class of regular languages is not identifiable in the limit, whereas finite families of languages are.
-Later, Angluin refined and deepened the theory by characterizing, in purely structural terms, the collections of languages that are identifiable in the limit \cite{DBLP:journals/iandc/Angluin80}.
-Overall, the concept turned out to be extremely restrictive—very few nontrivial collections of languages satisfy these conditions—and has often been interpreted as formal support for the ``poverty of the stimulus'' argument in linguistics, suggesting that purely data-driven learning is insufficient to explain language acquisition without some form of innate prior structure or constraints.
+\paragraph{Context.} The study of language identification in the limit originates in the seminal work of \citet{DBLP:journals/iandc/Gold67}.
+Informally, a collection $\mathcal{L}$ of languages is said to be \emph{identifiable in the limit} if there exists a learning algorithm that, given an infinite stream of positive examples from some target language $L \in \mathcal{L}$, produces a sequence of hypotheses that eventually stabilizes on a correct description of $L$.
+Gold showed that this notion is highly restrictive: even the class of regular languages is not identifiable in the limit from positive data alone, whereas finite families trivially are.
+Angluin subsequently refined this negative picture by providing a structural characterization of families that are identifiable in the limit~\cite{DBLP:journals/iandc/Angluin80}.
+Despite these refinements, few natural language families satisfy these conditions.
+As a result, Gold--Angluin style unlearnability results have often been interpreted as formal support for the \emph{poverty of the stimulus} hypothesis in linguistics, suggesting that purely data-driven learning is insufficient without strong innate biases or prior structure \cite{pinker2013learnability,Pearl2021PoS}.